Openvario/meta-openvario/README.md

 [![Automated Release Notes by gren](https://img.shields.io/badge/%F0%9F%A4%96-release%20notes-00B2EE.svg)](https://github-tools.github.io/github-release-notes/)

-# meta-openvario
+# meta-openvario // version for freevario device

-This is a layer for OpenEmbedded to support the Openvario hardware
+This is a layer version for OpenEmbedded to support the Openvario hardware with freevario driver

 ## How to build an image